jeff-zucker/solid-ui-components/README.md

 -- generate high level HTML widgets from RDF data

+## Work-in-Progress - demo works but lots still in flux

 This library supports building apps and websites from an RDF description using a proposed expanded version of the solid-ui ontology.
 You can use RDF to define a group of things and to specify a UI widget to display the things, then insert the widget into a web page with a brief HTML component.
 Here is a minimal but complete working app :
 ```
     In demo.html